haotien91/HPC-II-24_Week03-Container/README.md

 python server.py
 ```

-4. Verify the server is running
+7. Verify the server is running
 - The server should start without any errors
 - You should see a message indicating the server is running on your specified port

+8. Then, stop the server with Ctrl-C.

 ### Local Part (On your computer)